 Master of Science in Environmental Science

 The Wesley College M.S.
-Environmental Science program has been designed for individuals seeking a broad-based environmental science environmental science education at the graduate level that can be used either to further professional aspirations or provide a platform for further graduate work.
+Environmental Science program has been designed for individuals seeking a broad-based environmental science education at the graduate level that can be used either to further professional aspirations or provide a platform for further graduate work.

 The M.S. program emphasizes a systems-based and interdisciplinary approach to environmental problem solving.
 Coursework explores the complexity of real-world environmental challenges and their social, economic, political, as well as environmental consequences for our society’s sustainability and resilience.
 A student-developed and -executed project or thesis provides a capstone for program studies.

 Wherever possible student projects are integrated with coursework in order to emphasize tangible links between environmental science and the communities in which we live.
 Research methods and techniques, environmental instrumentation, and computer applications form an integral part of the graduate program.

 - Many courses are taught in the late afternoon or evening

 - Blends the natural and physical sciences with policy

 - Incorporates computer application skills in modeling and GIS